Stu-Duguid/uic/modules/dataListener/readme.md

     // defaults to event if not specified
     dataKey: "event",

-    // items not to log (optional these settings are a good start)
+    // items not to log (optional - these settings are a good start)
     dataBlocklist: ["gtm.js", "gtm.start", "gtm.load", "gtm.dom", "gtm.timer", "gtm.scrollDepth"]

-    // only items to log (optional - applied after blocklist  )
+    // only items to log (optional - applied after blocklist)
     dataBlocklist: [],

     // properties of the logged data which should not be logged (optional - mostly PII, applied after block and allow lists)